networknt/light-doc/content/tutorial/generator/graphql.md

 there is a IDL defined by the community; although it is not a standard yet, there are a lot of big players support it.
 Our generator can utilize the GraphQL IDL or just scaffold a project with simple Hello World for developer to extend.
-Either way, you need to wire in your business logic after the code is generated.
+Either way, you need to wire in your business logic after the project is generated.

 ## Input